In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Experiments

 \subsection{In-domain Setting}

-In the in-domain setting, the pre-trained transformer models are fine-tuned on the train-set for each task and evaluated on the corresponding test-set.
-For each case, we report the clean accuracy, the adversarial attack success rate (percentage of misclassified examples after an attack) and the average confidence on successfully attacked examples (on which the model makes a wrong prediction).\footnote{Details of each metric are presented in Appendix \ref{eval_metric}.} Table \ref{main} shows the performance of BERT and distilBERT, with and without label-smoothing.
+In the in-domain setting (iD), the pre-trained transformer models are fine-tuned on the train-set for each task and evaluated on the corresponding test-set.
+For each case, we report the clean accuracy, the adversarial attack success rate (percentage of misclassified examples after an attack) and the average confidence on successfully attacked examples (on which the model makes a wrong prediction).\footnote{Details of each metric are presented in Appendix \ref{eval_metric}.} Table \ref{main} shows the performance of BERT and dBERT, with and without label-smoothing.
+We choose label smoothing factor $\alpha = 0.45$ for standard label-smoothed models in our experiments.

-We see that the label-smoothed models are more robust for every adversarial attack across different datasets in terms of the attack success rate, which is a standard metric in this area \citep{clare, queryattack2022}.
+We see that label-smoothed models are more robust for every adversarial attack across different datasets in terms of the attack success rate, which is a standard metric in this area \citep{clare, queryattack2022}.
 Additionally, the higher confidence of the standard models on the successfully attacked examples indicates that label smoothing helps mitigate overconfident mistakes in the adversarial setting.
 Importantly, the clean accuracy remains almost unchanged in all the cases.
-We also perform hyperparameter sweeping for label smoothing factors to investigate their impact to model accuracy and adversarial robustness.
-Figure \ref{fig:alpha_vs_succ} shows that the attack success rate gets lower as we increase the label smooth factor when fine-tuning the model while the test accuracy is comparable\footnote{More results are in Appendix \ref{sec:alpha_sweep_textfooler}}.
-However, when the label smoothing factor is larger than $0.5$, there is no further improvement on adversarial robustness in terms of attack success rate.
-We also observe that label smoothing has much more positive impact on adversarial robustness for AG\_News (4-class classification tasks) compared to binary classification tasks like SST-2.
+Moreover, we observe that the models gain much more robustness from LS under white-box attack, compared to the black-box setting.
+We perform hyperparameter sweeping for the label smoothing factor $\alpha$ to investigate their impact to model accuracy and adversarial robustness.
+Figure \ref{fig:alpha_vs_succ} shows that the attack success rate gets lower as we increase the label smooth factor when fine-tuning the model while the test accuracy is comparable\footnote{More results for different $\alpha$ values are in Appendix \ref{sec:alpha_sweep_textfooler}}.
+However, when the label smoothing factor is larger than $0.45$, there is no further improvement on adversarial robustness in terms of attack success rate.
+Automatic search for an optimal label smoothing factor and its theoretical analysis is important future work.

-Moreover, we bucket the examples based on the confidence scores, and plot the bucket-wise attack success rate (of the BAE attack on the Yelp dataset) versus confidence in Figure \ref{fig:indist}.
-We observe that the label smoothing technique improves the adversarial robustness for high confidence score samples significantly.
-In future work, we plan to investigate the variations of robustness in label-smoothed models as a function of the model size.